Murderer Timothy Taylor charged with breaching parole, back in court today and facing recall to prison - NZ Herald

 "I just need to take every day as it comes and manage it properly… it's about what I am doing and doing it correctly."

-Sir Ron Young said it was time for Taylor to be released on parole and carve out a new life for himself - but he would be subject to strict conditions for the rest of his life.
+Parole Board chairman Sir Ron Young said it was time for Taylor to be released on parole and carve out a new life for himself - but he would be subject to strict conditions for the rest of his life.

 One of those conditions was a curfew from 10pm to 6am, but that would be reviewed at a monitoring hearing in October.